xolodniy/backoffice_app/README.md

     totalVolume: 5.0    -variable of availible total space on slack.
     restVolume: 0.0     -variable of rest space, when we want send report.
+    apptokenin: 123456  -the slack's app input token for income request authorization

 #### Cron manager parameters
     "00 00 07 * * *"    — cron prefence for adding tasks